PaulJulio/php-composer-on-aws-lambda/README.md

 - Use the provided utilities to package up your project for use on Lambda
 - Submit your project to Lambda

+Update:
+- Amazon has published an official post on how to get PHP up and running on Lambda: [Scripting Languages for AWS Lambda](https://aws.amazon.com/blogs/compute/scripting-languages-for-aws-lambda-running-php-ruby-and-go/)

 Nice to have:

 - Do all that remote stuff via locally executed utilities.
 (In progress, using a package to send commands to the remote machine)